 19 November every year: Raising awareness of sanitation issues.

 Whilst this may sound like quite a frivolous subject for a ‘World Day’, it’s actually very serious.
 World Toilet Day focuses on the importance of sanitation and aims to raise awareness about the 2.6 billion people (nearly half the world’s population) who don’t have access to toilets and proper sanitation.
-In the UK, the water charity WaterAid use World Toilet Day to raise awareness of sanitation issues.
+You can find out more, and access facts, figures and multimedia resources on the UN World Toilet Day web pages.